Aurrra/Projects/README.md

-# Stolen
+# Projects

-Stolen the almighty skript customization tool!
+This repository is full of all my projects for the Skrip Workshop business.